 Are implants suitable for everyone?

-Most patients are suitable to have implants placed.
-Certain health problems and life style factors such as smoking can affect the success of implants but does not exclude a person automatically.
+Most patients are suitable to have dental implants placed.
+Certain health problems and lifestyle factors such as smoking can affect the success of implants but does not exclude a person automatically.

 Do implants hurt?

-Here at Sunshine Dental we aim to deliver pain free dentistry as far as possible.
-Placing an implant is similar to taking a tooth out and whilst using local anaesthetic at time of treatment to ensure you feel no pain you may feel slight discomfort for a day or so after treatment.
+Here at Sunshine Dental, we aim to deliver pain-free dentistry as far as possible.
+Placing an implant is similar to taking a tooth out and whilst using local anaesthetic at the time of treatment to ensure you feel no pain you may feel slight discomfort for a day or so after treatment.

 Are implants expensive?

 The price for a single implant starts from £2,700.
 We are aware that implants are offered at a cheaper price especially abroad but would you shop around for cheaper heart surgery?
 You need to be aware of subtle differences that can affect the price such as the brand used, the techniques used and the type of artificial tooth used.
 We provide the highest quality care delivered by an experienced surgeon, who has placed thousands of implants.

 What are Implant retained dentures?